Posted on 24/05/2016 by David

 3. Surf Snowdonia

 Surf Snowdonia has caused a sensation in the surfing world and it is the only place in North Wales which has held a surfing world championship.
 The major benefit of choosing Surf Snowdonia as your surf destination is that there are always guaranteed waves, and even on a busy day this amazing 300-metre surf lagoon offers plenty of space for both seasoned surfers and those who’ve never tried before!
 There’s also a Crash & Splash lagoon, kayaking and a soft play area.

 4. Traeth Llydan, Rhosneigr Anglesey

 Known in English as Broad Beach, this beach is a hub of water-based activity!
 From surfing, to wakeboarding, to kite surfing, there’s plenty of opportunity to dabble.
 Traeth Llydan is a great spot for surfing due to its westerly direction, meaning it picks up ‘swell’ from the south west.
 The local area is a great spot for bird watchers too, if surfing’s not your thing.

 5. Porth Oer, Aberdaron

 Avid surfers, take note!
-Porth Oer, otherwise known as Whistling Sands, is a fantastic spot for experienced surfers who have experience with large rip tides and currents.
+Porth Oer, otherwise known as Whistling Sands, on the Llyn Peninsula is a fantastic spot for experienced surfers who have experience with large rip tides and currents.
 The best time to visit Porth Oer is at high tide, when the breaks are best.
 This beach has gorgeous sands, so it’s an ideal spot for a family picnic!